 Bed bugs leave large circles of bites in orderly rows.
 The bites cause itching, skin redness, localized swelling, and even blisters on the bites.
-These wheels eventually turn to small red bumps and fade after a few days.
+These spots eventually turn to small red bumps and fade after a few days.
 The bites are not dangerous, though infections can result from scratching the bites.

 Flea bites often start as an itchy rash of tiny, sometimes bleeding, bumps in the armpits or the crease of a joint.
 The itching may be localized at first, but it can spread and become very severe, especially in people who are sensitive to flea bites.
 The area around these bites may swell, and touching them will cause them to turn white.

 As most people know, mosquito bites itch severely.
 Mosquito bites may swell due to toxins or allergic substances carried in the mosquito’s saliva.
-Scratching the bites can cause them to break or teat, and may lead to infection in the bites.
-Wearing insect repellant is important because mosquitos can carry diseases such as malaria, West Nile virus, Dengue fever, and yellow fever.
+Scratching the bites can cause them to break or teat, and may lead to infection.
+Wearing insect repellant is important because mosquitos can carry diseases such as malaria, West Nile virus, Dengue fever, Zika, and yellow fever.

-The Black Widow’s bite causes shooting pain and appears as two dots made by their fangs.
-Nausea, increased blood pressure, and vomiting occur soon after and require immediate medical attention.
+The black widow spider’s bite causes shooting pain and appears as two dots made by their fangs.
+Nausea, increased blood pressure, and vomiting occur soon after and will require immediate medical attention.
 The brown recluse spider bite is painless, but may still be very serious.
 The bites are often red, then white, and have blisters in the shape of a bullseye.
 These bites also require immediate medical attention, as a large ulcer can form in the skin.